WordPress on GitHub Pages with HTTrack

 1. I'm using CSE for internal search, but you can use any external search engine to substitute the WP search system;

-2. You can use the same domain for WP and GitHub Pages, but you have to edit /etc/hosts to manage the WP and use a proxy to see your GitHub pages.
+to manage the WP and use a proxy to see your GitHub pages.
 You'll also need to have a CNAME file with the domain, as GitHub docs says;

 3. If you use another dynamic script, you can uncomment the "REPLACE DYNAMIC ELEMENTS", create the file "dynamic.txt" with the dynamic script and then put "<div id="dynamic-element"></div>" where the script should be in your WP installation;